Prices in Malaysia for tourists

 - Mangosteen 1 kg - 10 ringgit (110 rubles)

 - Rambutan 1 kg - 10 ringgit (110 rubles)

-- Souvenir magnets – 1 piece – 4 ringgit, 3 magnet for 10 ringgit
+- Souvenir magnets - 1 piece-4 ringgit, 3 magnets for 10 ringgit

-- Figures of the Petronas towers from 6 ringgit for the smallest
+- Figures of Petronas Towers-from 6 ringgit for the smallest

-The prices for articles of daily use, clothes in Malaysia is slightly higher than in Thailand.
-Roughly we can say that they are higher by about 20 percent.
+Prices for everyday items, clothing in Malaysia are slightly higher than in Thailand.
+Roughly, we can say that they are higher by about 20 percent, no more.

-- Visa to Malaysia for free (or rather, not required up to 30 days for citizens of Russia)
+- Malaysia visa - free of charge (more precisely, not required for up to 30 days for Russian citizens)

-- The rise of the Petronas towers – 80 ringgit
+- Ascent to Petronas Towers - 80 ringgit